BertramScharpf/ruby-nvim/README.md

 #### Last return value

-The anonymous variable `_` will hold the result of the last evaluation.
+The anonymous variable `_` will hold the last non-nil result.

 ```
  1 7*11*13